Hypergeometric Functions over Finite Fields: Introduction

 \subsection{Organization and the main results}

-This paper is organized as follows.
-Section \ref{prelim} contains preliminaries on gamma and beta functions as well as their finite field counterparts, Gauss and Jacobi sums, including a dictionary in \S \ref{dictionary} between objects in the classical and finite field settings.
+This memoir is organized as follows.
+Secrtion \ref{prelim} contains preliminaries on gamma and beta functions and their finite field counterparts, Gauss and Jacobi sums.
+In \S \ref{dictionary} we give a correspondence between objects in the classical and finite field settings.
 We recall some well-known facts for classical hypergeometric functions in Section \ref{setting}.
-We assume in this paper that the parameters for all the hypergeometric functions are rational numbers.
-In Section \ref{finitefield}, we introduce the period functions $_{n+1} \mathbb P_n$, and the normalized period functions $_{n+1} \mathbb F_n$.
+We assume in this memoir that the parameters for all the hypergeometric functions are rational numbers.
+In Section \ref{finitefield}, we introduce the period functions $_{n+1} \mathbb P_n$ in Definition \eqref{n+1Pn}, and the normalized period functions $_{n+1} \mathbb F_n$ in Definition \eqref{general_HGF}.

-In Section \ref{Gal-background}, we recall some related background on Galois representations.
+In Section \ref{Gal-background}, we {{provide}} some related background on Galois representations.
 In Section \ref{Gal}, we interpret the $_{n+1} \mathbb P_n$ and $_{n+1} \mathbb F_n$ functions, in particular the $n=1$ case, as traces of Galois representations at Frobenius elements via explicit hypergeometric algebraic varieties.
-Let $\l$ be a fixed algebraic number.
-Given a rational number of the form $\frac{i}{m}$, a number field $K$ containing $\Q(\z_m,\l)$ and a prime ideal $\fp$ of $K$ coprime to the discriminant of $K$, one can assign a multiplicative character $\iota_{\fp}(\frac im)$ to the residue field $\O_K/\fp$ of $\fp$ with size $q(\fp)=|\O_K/\fp|$, see \eqref{msymbol}.
-This assignment, based on the $m$th power residue symbol, is compatible with the Galois perspective when $\fp$ varies.
-It also is compatible with field extensions of $K$.
-Then our setting for the finite field period functions, and the dictionary between the two settings give us one way to convert the classical hypergeometric functions to the hypergeometric functions over the residue fields.
+Let $\z_N:=e^{2\pi i/N}$ be a primitive $N$th root of $1$ and $K=\Q(\zeta_N)$.
+We use $\O_K$ for its ring of integers, $\ol K$ for its algebraic closure, and set $G_K:=\text{Gal}(\ol K/K)$.
+Recall that a prime ideal $\fp$ of $\mathcal O_K$ is unramified if it is coprime to the discriminant of $K$.
+Given a fixed rational number of the form $\frac{i}{N}$, for any nonzero prime ideal $\fp$ of $K$ coprime to $N$, one can assign a multiplicative character, denoted by $\iota_{\fp}(\frac iN)$, on the residue field $\O_K/\fp$ of $\fp$ with size $q(\fp):=\#(\O_K/\fp)$, see \eqref{msymbol}.
+This assignment, based on the $N$th power residue symbol, is \emph{compatible} with the Galois perspective when $\fp$ varies, by which we mean one can build continuous Galois representations using the residue symbol.
+Then our setting for the finite field period functions and the dictionary between the two settings give us one way to convert the classical hypergeometric functions to the hypergeometric functions over the residue fields in a compatible way in the same sense mentioned above.
 We illustrate the map by the following diagram